<- c("ggdist", "ggtext", "ggridges", "ggrepel",

 may not be particularly informative or useful in Cartesian space.

-.
-For more inspiration, check out this gallery of radar charts.
+For inspiration, check out this gallery featuring more refined radar charts.

 Pie charts are popular, but should generally be avoided.